interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ...............

 * The BTC Parachain status in the :ref:`security` component must be set to ``RUNNING:0``.
-* The to-be-replaced Vault transferred the correct amount of BTC to the BTC address of the new Vault on Bitcoin, and has generated a transaction inclusion proof.
+* The to-be-replaced vault transferred the correct amount of BTC to the BTC address of the new vault on Bitcoin, and has generated a transaction inclusion proof.

 Function Sequence
 ..................